ParmbeerJohal/PJ-Flights/README.md

 # PJ-Flights

-A website that has two basic interfaces: one that allows you to enter plane flights into an admin panel, and another that allows you to search for flights.
+An SPA decoupled website application that has two basic interfaces: one that allows you to enter plane flights into an admin panel, and another that allows you to search for flights.

 ## PJAngular (Front-End)
 Developed using: